ibm-cloud-docs/account/catalog-settings.md

 5. (Optional) Add exceptions to the filter rules that you set in the previous step.
 6. Use the **Preview** table to confirm your selections, and click **Update**.

-## Managing access to products for specific users
+## Managing access to products for specific users in the console
 {: #set-private-filters}
+{: ui}

 Set filters at a private catalog level for fine-grained control of which products in the public catalog are available only to the users you choose.

 1. In the console, go to **Manage** > **Catalogs**, **Private catalogs**.
 2. Select a catalog from the list to navigate to its details page.

   The **Products in the {{site.data.keyword.cloud_notm}} catalog** table that's displayed on the page shows the list of products that are available at the account level.
-The availability is based on the filters the account owner or administator set.
+The availability is based on the filters the account owner or administrator set.
 Account-level filters apply to all the private catalogs in the account.
   {: tip}

 3. Click **Manage filters**.